parisbible/parisbible.github.io/_posts/2024-03-16-BibleHuntingSwitzerland.md

 <br>

-If you have additional suggestions for exploring collections in France not covered here or additional tips, drop us a line at parisbible(at)gmail(dot)com.
+If you have additional suggestions for exploring collections in Switzerland not covered here or additional tips, drop us a line at parisbible(at)gmail(dot)com.

 <br>